juliancolling/juliancolling/README.md

 # 👋 Hi, I'm Julian Colling

-🎯 **Junior Data Analyst** with hands-on experience in data wrangling, visualisation, and AI tools — developed through an intensive 80-day Data Analytics & AI Bootcamp.
+🎯 **Junior Data Analyst** with hands-on experience in data wrangling, visualisation, and AI tools — developed through an intensive 16 Week Data Analytics & AI Bootcamp.

 I'm passionate about using data to uncover insights, solve problems, and support smarter decision-making.
 I'm continuously learning and eager to grow under mentorship in real-world environments.